Football in the Holy Land: 5,000 Miles from Heaven

 "We have nine channels, see all the matches from every Premier League round.
 You can't do that in England," Meller said.
 "We can.
 So there is fierce competition.
 We live and sleep and eat and die by football."

-Meller is an anglophile.
+Meller is an Anglophile.
 He moved to England in 1974, eventually covering the English game for Israeli newspaper Maariv.
 Back then, it was hard covering the game for foreign newspapers.
 Most clubs saw no need to accommodate them.

 "Ken Bates of Chelsea kicked me out.
 He said, 'I don't want foreign journalists.
 They don't help me in any way.'"